The impact of a flood can be devastating, so it’s important to know how to prepare for a flood and minimise any damage.

 Try to prevent damage

 Don’t leave it until a flood’s on its way to start putting together a plan of action.
-Ensure that drains and gutters in, on or around your premises are kept clear and in good working order and check this every six months.
+Ensure that drains and gutters around your premises are kept clear and in good working order.
+This should be checked by a professional every six months.

 Flood proof your club before it’s too late